 The ICPs are not Ferrellgas stock-compensation plans; however, in accordance with Ferrellgas' partnership agreements, all Ferrellgas employee-related costs incurred by Ferrell Companies are allocated to Ferrellgas.
 As a result, Ferrellgas incurs a non-cash compensation charge from Ferrell Companies.
-During the years ended July 31, 2018, 2017 and 2016, the portion of the total non-cash compensation charge relating to the ICPs was \$0.0 million, \$3.3 million and \$9.3 million, respectively.
+During the years ended July 31, 2019, 2018 and 2017, the portion of the total non-cash compensation charge relating to the ICPs was \$0.0 million, \$0.0 million and \$3.3 million, respectively.
+During fiscal 2019 there were no plan-based awards granted under the ICP and all outstanding SARs are currently valued at zero.